Skip to main content

 Traditional cryptocurrencies, including Bitcoin, rely on Elliptic Curve Digital Signature Algorithm (ECDSA) for transaction signatures.
 ECDSA with the secp256k1 curve provides approximately 128 bits of classical security, which is robust against today's computers.
 However, a sufficiently powerful quantum computer running Shor's algorithm could theoretically derive private keys from public keys, compromising wallet security.

-The risk isn't immediate, but it's real:
+The risk isn't immediate, but it's real and timing is debated:

 • Target: Public keys exposed on the blockchain become vulnerable